Rangita de Silva de Alwis

 Most recently, she developed a Gender Supplement to the U.N.
 Secretary General’s Guidelines on Disability, and a report to the World Bank on Women’s Voice and Agency.
 Her latest work has been on Gender and Disability Lawmaking for UN DESA.
 Her paper on Women and Constitution-making in Tunisia is to be published by the Berkeley Journal of International Law, and Women and the Reform of Personal Laws in India to be published by the NYU Journal of International Law and Policy.

 Rangita has a LL.M and S.J.D. from Harvard Law School and was a Teaching Fellow with the European Law Research Institute at Harvard Law School, a Research Fellow with the Women and Public Policy Program at the Kennedy School of Government, Harvard University and a Visiting Fellow at Harvard Law School’s Human Rights Program.
 She was a Fulbright Specialist with the Asian University of Women, a Distinguished Visiting Lecturer at Wellesley College, a Visiting Scholar at Wellesley Centers for Women, a Salzburg Global Fellow and an Honorary Professor of China Women’s University.
 She has received many recognitions for her work on international women’s human rights.
-Most recently she was honored by Harvard Law School as a Woman Inspiring Change, Women’s International Day, March 2015.
-She serves on several Boards including the Massachusetts General Hospital Center for Law, Brain and Behavior at Harvard University, the Landesa Board of Directors, and is a trustee of the Harpswell Foundation.
+Most recently she was honored by Harvard Law School as a Woman Inspiring Change, Women’s International Day, and March 2015.
+She serves on several Boards including the Massachusetts General Hospital Center for Law, Brain and Behavior at Harvard University and is a trustee of the Harpswell Foundation.